 In general, the manuscript should not already have been formally published in any journal or in any other citable form.
 In any case where there is the potential for overlap or duplication we require that authors are transparent.
 Authors should declare any potentially overlapping publications on submission.

 Submission of a manuscript to a PJP implies that all authors have read and agreed to its content and that the manuscript conforms to the journal’s policies.
+Only six authors are allowed in a single institution / single discipline study.
+In a multi-institution / multi-disciplinary and international collaboration research, Editorial Board shall guide on an individual case basis.
 Each author is expected to have made substantial contributions to the conception OR design of the work; OR the acquisition, analysis, OR interpretation of data; OR the creation of new software used in the work; OR have drafted the work or substantively revised it.
-Contributors who do not meet above criteria for authorship, but helped in the study, may be listed in the acknowledgement section.
+Contributors who do not meet the above criteria for authorship, but helped in the study, may be listed in the acknowledgment section.
 Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance, or a department chair who provided only general support.

 When submitting a manuscript to the PJP, the corresponding author takes responsibility on behalf of all authors for the authorship, authenticity, and integrity of the research being reported.
 The corresponding author should be available throughout the submission and peer review process to respond to editorial queries in a timely way, and should be available after publication to respond to critiques of the work and cooperate with any requests from the journal for data or additional information should questions about the paper arise after publication.